GoogleCloudPlatform/elixir-runtime/README.md

         dependencies for the Erlang VM, and some common configuration for App Engine runtimes.
 However, it does not include an installation of Erlang or Elixir itself.
 This image is used as a runtime base image for release-based applications.
-The release, with its embedded ERTS, is simply installed directly atop this image.
+An application release, with its embedded ERTS, is installed directly atop this image.
-    *   `elixir-asdf` extends `elixir-debian` by installing [asdf](https://github.com/asdf-vm/asdf) and the erlang and elixir plugins, but does not actually include any installations.
+    *   `elixir-asdf` extends `elixir-debian` by installing [asdf](https://github.com/asdf-vm/asdf) and the erlang and elixir plugins, but does not include any actual installations.
 This image is used as a base image for most other images.
     *   `elixir-base` extends `elixir-asdf` by installing a default recent version of both Erlang and Elixir.
 It may be used as a convenient